ChahidAbderrazak/QuPWM-Classification/README.md

 All Copyrights are preserved  (c) 2018

-THE SOFTWARE IS PROTECTED BY PATENT TO KING ABDULLAH UNIVERSITY OF SCIENCE AN TECHNOLOGY 2019.
+THE SOFTWARE IS PROTECTED BY A PATENT TO KING ABDULLAH UNIVERSITY OF SCIENCE AN TECHNOLOGY.
 For more details about the license please feel free to contact KAUST services: IP@kaust.edu.sa